Writing Bad Checks can Cause Problems

 Bad checks can cost you money that you don’t have.

-You almost always have to pay a fee to a business you wrote the check to (typically around $25).
-In addition, that business may refuse to take your checks going forward.
+You usually pay a fee to whoever you wrote the check to (typically around $25), and that business or organization may refuse to accept your checks going forward.
 Your bank also charges fees for bad checks.
-They will return the check to a business unpaid, and ding you with a bounced check fee.
-Also known as insufficient funds fees, those charges are often around $35 or so).
+They return the check to a business unpaid and ding you with a bounced check fee.
+Also known as insufficient funds fees, those charges are often around $35.

-If you’re keeping count, you’re now paying at least two fees.
-There’s also a good chance that your payment (whatever you wrote the check for) will be considered “late,” so you might end up paying late penalties as well.
+If you’re keeping count, that’s at least two fees that you’re paying.
+There’s also a good chance that your payment (whatever you wrote the check for) will be considered “late,” so you could face late payment penalties as well.

 Bad Check Databases

 Another risk is that you’ll end up in a database of people who write bad checks.
-Banks won’t allow you to open a checking account, and some merchants might not accept checks from you.
+Banks may not allow you to open a checking account, and some merchants might not accept checks from you.
 ChexSystems is just one company that tracks bad checks, usually for financial institutions.
-Retailers also use check verification services to find out if they should let you write a check (before they let you walk out with merchandise).
+Retailers also use check verification services to find out if they should accept your check at the checkout counter (before they let you walk out with merchandise).

 Writing bad checks can be a felony.
 Each state has different laws, limits, and procedures, but you should know that you can end up in jail for writing bad checks.
-It probably won’t happen if you accidentally bounce a check or two, but repeated incidents (and “biggies”) can be a problem.
-After that you still may have to deal with legal fees, mandatory education programs, and a tarnished criminal record.
+It probably won’t happen if you accidentally bounce one or two checks, but repeated incidents (and “biggies”) can be a problem.
+What’s more, you may still have to deal with legal fees, mandatory education programs, and a tarnished criminal record.

 For more details, see I Bounced a Check.
 Now What?

-If you do not have a solid credit history (because you’ve never built up your credit), lenders, employers, and insurers may look at “alternative” credit rating agencies to decide whether or not to do business with you.
+If you do not have a solid credit history (because you have not yet built up your credit), lenders, employers, and insurers may look at “alternative” credit rating agencies to decide whether or not to do business with you.
 Those agencies may include information about bad checks, which will hurt your chances.
 Learn more about your credit by reading What is Credit?

 How to Stop Writing Bad Checks

-If you’re bouncing checks, take steps to avoid all of the problems listed above.
+If you’re bouncing checks, take steps to avoid the problems above.

-Keep track of how much you have available in your checking account (and remember that there’s a difference between your account balance and your available balance).
-It’s easy to find your balance if you login online or use an app on your mobile device.
-For a quick account check, text messages can be very powerful.
+- Keep track of how much you have available in your checking account, and remember that there’s a difference between your account balance and your available balance.
+It’s easy to find your balance if you log in online or use an app on your mobile device.
+For a quick account check, text messages can be very helpful.

-You can also use different tools for payment.
+- Write fewer checks.
 If you spend with cash, you always know what you can afford.
 Of course, cash isn't always safe or practical.
-Debit cards are another good option for spending the money from your checking account.
+But debit cards are another good option for spending the money from your checking account.